Tardigrades

 Tardigrade in water under a microscope

 Tardigrades are one of those living things that are found across the whole Earth.
-They are living in Antarctica, deep oceans, high mountains, volcanoes, cities, and forests etc. They can survive almost any environment, but they mostly love to live in wet environments; because they love water!
+They are living in Antarctica, deep Oceans, high mountains, volcanoes, cities, and forests etc. They can survive almost any environment, but they mostly love to live in wet environments; because they love water!
 The most likely place of their occurrence is near mosses and algae.

 Interesting Facts